A few stories I would love to share

 Step 4.

 Choose a longer time frame for direction analysis and a shorter time frame to time entry or exit.Many traders get confused because of conflicting information that occurs when looking at charts in different time frames.
 What shows up as a buying opportunity on a weekly chart could, in fact, show up as a sell signal on an intraday chart.
-Therefore, if you are taking your basic trading direction from a
+Therefore, if you are taking your basic trading direction from a weekly chart and using a daily chart to time entry, be sure to synchronize the two.
+In other words, if the weekly chart is giving you a buy signal, wait until the daily chart also confirms a buy signal.
+Keep your timing in sync.

 Step 5.